 Het weer in Lissabon is het hele jaar door zeer aantrekkelijk.
 In de winter kan het overdag op een terrasje heerlijk warm zijn, ‘s avonds kan het, ook in voor- en najaar, behoorlijk afkoelen.
 Neem altijd een jas of trui mee.
 Actueel weer. .

-Mouraria apartement Lissabon: Paula Ferreira verzorgt de (uitstekende) schoonmaak
+Mouraria appartement Lissabon: Paula Ferreira verzorgt de (uitstekende) schoonmaak

-woonkamer met 2-zits comfortabele (slaap)bank en grote antieke uitschuifbare eet/computertafel met 4 stoelen (Linum, ook geschikt voor terras) en een gemakkelijke extra stoel (Linum).
+woonkamer met 2-zits comfortabele bank en grote antieke uitschuifbare eet/computertafel met 4 stoelen (Linum, ook geschikt voor terras) en een gemakkelijke extra stoel (Linum).
 Originele balkenvloer in alle kamers.
-Frans balkonnetje, PVC- ramen met geluidsisolerend dubbel glas aan de straatkant.
-Satelliet TV met o.a.
-Ned. zenders, 81 cm LCD TV, radio, CD-speler, WiFi-aansluiting;
+Frans balkonnetje, PVC- ramen met geluidisolerend dubbel glas aan de straatkant.
+Smart/Satelliet TV met o.a.
+Ned. zenders, 123 cm, radio, CD-speler, WiFi-aansluiting;

 3 slaapkamers met uitstekende bedden (geen kleiner Portugees-, maar Hollands formaat):

-slaapkamer met 2 een-persoons (boxspring, 90×200) bedden, aan de straatkant, grote antieke kledingkast en een gemakkelijke stoel.
-Frans balkonnetje, PVC- ramen met geluidsisolerend dubbel glas;
+slaapkamer met 2 een persoons (boxspring, 2 x 90×200) bedden, aan de straatkant, grote antieke kledingkast en een gemakkelijke stoel.
+Frans balkonnetje, PVC- ramen met geluidisolerend dubbel glas;

 tweede rustig gelegen slaapkamer (met raam, uitzicht op de tuin van de buren) en een 2-persoons bed (210×180), antieke linnenkast;

-derde rustige slaapkamer (met raam naar de patio) en comfortabele uitschuifbare bedbank voor 2 personen (90×200);
+derde rustige slaapkamer (met raam naar de patio) en comfortabele uitschuifbare bedbank voor 2 personen (2 x 90×200);

 Chicco baby/kinderbed plus matrasje 0-4 jr. en babybadje;

-badkamer met douche, ligbad en toilet.
+badkamer met douche, ligbad, bidet en toilet.
 Gebruik wasmachine en droger inbegrepen, ruime hoeveelheid handdoeken van goede kwaliteit (geen strandlakens).
 Haardroger;

 de indeling van het appartement biedt voldoende privacy.
 Mobiel airco apparaat.
 Goede verwarming voor de wintermaanden via Heatwafer ecopanelen in iedere kamer.